quartiq/miniconf/miniconf/README.md

-It was originally designed to work with JSON ([`serde_json_core`](https://docs.rs/serde-json-core)) payloads over MQTT ([`minimq`](https://docs.rs/minimq)) and provides a MQTT settings management client and a Python reference implementation to interact with it.
-Now it is agnostic of `serde` backend/format, hierarchy separator, and transport/protocol.
+It was originally designed to work with JSON ([`serde_json_core`](https://docs.rs/serde-json-core)) payloads over MQTT ([`minimq`](https://docs.rs/minimq)) and provides a MQTT settings management client in the `miniconf_mqtt` crate and a Python reference implementation to interact with it.
+Miniconf is agnostic of the `serde` backend/format, hierarchy separator, and transport/protocol.

 ## Formats

 `miniconf` can be used with any `serde::Serializer`/`serde::Deserializer` backend, and key format.

-Currently support for `/` as the path hierarchy separator and JSON (`serde_json_core`) is implemented through the [`JsonCoreSlash`] super trait.
+Support for `/` as the path hierarchy separator and JSON (`serde_json_core`) is implemented through the [`JsonCoreSlash`] subtrait.

-The `Postcard` super trait supports the `postcard` wire format with any `postcard` flavor and any [`Keys`] type.
-Combined with the [`Packed`] key representation, this is a very space-efficient key-serde API.
+The `Postcard` subtrait supports the `postcard` wire format with any `postcard` flavor and any [`Keys`] type.
+Combined with the [`Packed`] key representation, this is a very space-efficient serde-by-key API.

 Blanket implementations are provided for all `TreeSerialize`+`TreeDeserialize` types for all formats.